-What does the colour red inspire in your imagination and emotions?
+What does the color red inspire in your imagination and emotions?

-Red has always been a negative colour for me.
+Red has always been a negative color for me.
 I’m not entirely sure why but it makes me feel sad, vulnerable and sometimes angry.
 In my mind it brings very negative imagery.

 Do you prefer straight or curvy lines?